Lower Limb Swelling: Causes, Diagnosis and Treatments

 2. Will drinking more water help with edema?

 Drink 8 to 10 glasses a day of water.
-Although it may seem counterintuitive, drinking enough fluids helps reduce swelling.
+Although it may seem counterintuitive, drinking enough fluids helps reduce lump.

-3. How do you make the swelling go down quickly?
+3. How do you make the lower limb swelling go down quickly?

-By limiting blood supply to the region and slowing down cellular metabolism, the use of cold shortly following an injury helps reduce swelling.
+By limiting blood supply to the region and slowing down cellular metabolism, the use of cold shortly following an injury helps reduce the bulge.

 4. How do I get rid of the liquid on my legs?